juanpc2018/GTX-1050-Ti-Linux/README.md

 but... </br>

 #### Problem #2. </br>
-runs very slow with GTX 1050 Ti & driver 470 & 535, </br>
+GPU runs very slow with GTX 1050 Ti & driver 470 & 535, </br>
 there is something wrong. </br>
+and has No sound. </br>

 i've seen it run flawless with driver 510, same machine, same OS, but unable to reproduce, </br>
-seems Kubuntu installer 22.04.5 does something strange/different when detects an Nvidia GPU, instead of iGPU </br>
+seems Kubuntu installer 22.04.5 does something strange/different when detects Nvidia GPU, instead of iGPU </br>
-installing propietary drivers are a custom version different from nvidia web drives, </br>
+.iso propietary drivers seem different from nvidia web drives, </br>
 web drivers does Not install easy. </br>

 #### Problem #3. </br>